Thursday, June 5, 2025

 We're staying at Jensen Beach on the Mooring Ball Friday, Saturday and Sunday nights, departing for Lake Worth on Monday Morning.
 St. Lucie High Tide on Monday May 26th is 10:40 and the Inlet is about 90 minutes from the Mooring field.
 So if we leave the mooring field at 09:00, we'll transit the Inlet around 10:30. ( According to Aqua Maps, it should take 1:39 hours : mins.

 We'll plan to stay about 1nm off of the coast to ensure we're not fighting the Gulfstream's northerly flow.
 Same as the Route north, we'll duck into Lake Worth on Monday and have a Mooring reserved for that evening.
-Tuesday morning we'll depart out of the Lake Worth Inlet and turn South, staying pretty close to shore again and we should be at Hillsboro Inlet on Tuesday May 27th around mid afternoot, a good time for the High Tide at 15:10.
+Tuesday morning we'll depart out of the Lake Worth Inlet and turn South, staying pretty close to shore again and we should be at Hillsboro Inlet on Tuesday May 27th around mid afternoon, a good time for the High Tide at 15:10.

 So that completes the sailing plans.